 If you are buying your first board, we suggest a deck that is proportional to your shoe size.
 If you wear men’s size 6.5 to 9, start out with a deck width of 7.5 to 8.0 inches.
 If you wear shoes 9.5 or larger, get a deck between 8.0 and 8.5 inches.
 Those general guidelines give you a place to start.

 TIP: Don’t be afraid to try out different sizes to find out what works best for you.
-There’s no exact science about deck size – only what works for you.
+There’s no exact science about deck size – only personal preference.

-Once you’ve been skating a bit you’ll start to figure out what board width suits your preferences.
-Narrower decks are lighter and easier to flip, but you’ll sacrifice some stability.
-Wider boards are more stable but are slightly less ideal for tricks.
+Here's some general guidelines to get you started: Narrower decks are lighter and easier to flip, but you’ll sacrifice some stability.
+Wider boards are more stable but are heavier and slightly less ideal for some tricks.
 Skaters who like flip tricks, manuals, ledges, and flat bars usually prefer boards on the narrower side of the spectrum (7.75 – 8.25 inches).
-Someone who skates big bowls, hand rails, or likes to jump down large gaps at high speeds will be more comfortable with a larger board (8.25 – 9.0 inches).
+Those who skate big bowls, hand rails, or like to jump down large gaps at high speeds are usually more comfortable with a larger board (8.25 – 9.0 inches).

 Most skaters consider width is the most important dimension of the deck.
 That is measured straight across at the widest point of the deck.
 Skateboard decks generally range between 7.0 to 10.0 inches depending on the shape of the deck.
 There are boards that are narrower and wider than that, but they are not common and not practical for all around skating.